Cinema, Aspirins and Vultures

+In 2015, the Brazilian Film Critics Association aka Abraccine voted Cinema, Aspirins and Vultures the 75th greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

 Plot synopsis

 German national Johann is traveling in rural northern Brazil in the 1940s, selling the new drug aspirin by screening a short promotional film for isolated villagers, many of whom have never seen a motion picture.
 He meets drifter Ranulpho, who agrees to work for Johann in exchange for a ride to Rio de Janeiro.
 They have many encounters and misadventures on their journey, eventually selling out Johann's entire stock of aspirin to a wealthy brothel owner.

 When Brazil formally declares war on Germany in August, 1942, Johann is ordered to either return to his homeland or turn himself into a Brazilian concentration camp until the end of hostilities.
 Not wishing to participate in the European war, Johann paints over the advertising logos on the company truck, splits the sales money with Ranulpho, and smuggles himself onto a train with other workers who are supporting the Brazilian-American alliance by working on rubber plantations in the Amazonian jungle.